osakared/grig.midi/README.md

 To do:

 * Writing midi files (we have reading already)
-* Support for hardware ports for targets that support it
+* Support for hardware ports for targets that support it (we have this on python target already)